codefresh-io/argo-hub/workflows/git-image-enricher/versions/0.0.1/docs/image-enricher.md

 # git-image-enricher

 ## Summary
 Enrich codefresh image with PRs and Issues info.
+Adds pull request information to an image.

 ## Inputs/Outputs